-HENRY AND NELLIE PARKER -- Henry S. Parker and the late Nellie T. Parker of Salisbury established an endowed scholarship fund for students from Wicomico County to attend Wor-Wic.
+HENRY AND NELLIE PARKER -- The late Henry S. and Nellie T. Parker of Salisbury established an endowed scholarship fund for students from Wicomico County to attend Wor-Wic.
 Income from the endowment is used for the annual scholarships.
 Selection is based on financial need.
 Recipients must maintain a 2.50 grade point average.